Perinatal Clinical Nurse Specialist (Peri-CNS)

 The Perinatal Clinical Nurse Specialist (CNS) track within the Doctor of Nursing Practice (DNP) program focuses on care of the childbearing family and prepares nurses for roles in a variety of perinatal health care settings.
 Throughout your program of study, you will have opportunities to develop advanced knowledge and skill in perinatal/neonatal nursing.
 Courses include content on:

 - role development, and

 Opportunities for distance learning are available.
-The PNS-DNP program can typically be completed in 3 years.
+The Perinatal CNS-DNP program can typically be completed in 3 years.

 At this time there is no specific certification for the Perinatal CNS offered by national certification organizations.
 Our Perinatal CNS curriculum follows the Women’s Health CNS Competencies published by the Association of Women’s Health Obstetric & Neonatal Nurses (AWHONN) in 2014.